 According to Peter Alperin, the Vice President of Product at Doximity,

-The most recent release of the Medscape Physician Compensation Report found that every specialty across the board experienced a pay increase in 2022, at an average rate of 3.8%.
+The most recent release of the Medscape Physician Compensation Report found that there was a 2.4% decrease in the overall average compensation for physicians last year.

-While it didn’t make the cut as one of the ten top-earning specialties, otolaryngology had the highest income growth last year, jumping 13%.
+Though it didn’t make the cut as one of the ten top-earning specialties, emergency medicine had the highest income growth last year, jumping over 6%.

-Here are the top 6 specialties with the highest increases in income in 2022:
+Here are the top 5 specialties with the highest increases in income reported in the 2023 survey:

 Highest Paid Doctors by State